CedricChambru/CedricChambru.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the Department of Economics at the [École normale supérieure de Lyon](http://economie.ens-lyon.fr).
+I am an Associate Professor at the Department of Economics at the [École normale supérieure de Lyon](http://economie.ens-lyon.fr/en/about-us/our-people/cedric-chambru).

 My research spans political economy and economic history.
 My research interest centers on understanding the role of institutions and state-building in long run development.
 Another strand of my research studies the evolution of living standards during the Industrial Revolution.
 In addition, I am interested in the study historical social conflict.
 Since November 2020, I am the co-maintainer of the [Historical Social Conflict Database (HiSCoD)](https://www.unicaen.fr/hiscod/?locale=en).